ovh/docs/pages/web/microsoft-collaborative-solutions/migration_control_panel/guide.en-ca.md

 ---
-title: 'Migrating an MX Plan email address to an Email Pro or Exchange account'
+title: 'Migrating an MX Plan email address to an Exchange account'
 slug: migration-email-address-to-exchange
-excerpt: 'Find out how to migrate an MX Plan email address to an Email Pro or Exchange account'
+excerpt: 'Find out how to migrate an MX Plan email address to an Exchange account'
 section: 'Exchange account migration'
 order: 1
 ---